 This relationship has been good for Croesus and Eldorado.
-Croesus has assisted Eldorado with an introduction to the peculiarities of dealing in Australia, and who better than the Eldorado/Gencor combination could Croesus have chosen, to introduce us to the concept of globalisation...
+Croesus has assisted Eldorado with an introduction to the peculiarities of dealing in Australia, and who better than the Eldorado/Gencor Canadian or South African combination could Croesus have chosen, to introduce us to the concept of globalisation...